Best of Smart Data Capture in the Last Mile

 Driver shortages are one of the biggest challenges for delivery companies as e-commerce continues to rise.

-Whatever the smartphone make or model.
+Whatever the make or model.

 PostNL is just one of many businesses Scandit has worked with to implement a BYOD model and bring in a new level of productivity among its workers.